tasosalvas/spdiu/doc/configuration.md

     game: '~/games/spd'
 ```

-The `base` dir is the absolute filename (after user expansion) where the SPDIU instance is installed.
+The `base` dir is the absolute filename (after user expansion) where the SpdIU instance is installed.
 It defaults to the detecting the location of the `tasks.py` file.

 Any relative path will be appended to the `base` dir, while absolute paths will be used as they are.